Going to court

 - help you get to the trial and give evidence, e.g. by arranging child care or transport

 Court dates may change.
 Due to the number of cases and courtrooms available, trials often get cancelled at late notice and rescheduled.
 They may also take place in a court outside of Sussex.

 There is a possibility of seeing the offender and their family and friends in the court building, due to communal areas and waiting rooms.
 You can speak to the witness service and the CJU about this and whether you may be able to enter in a separate entrance and wait in a separate room, if available.

 If you've given a statement, you'll be able to see it again before you give evidence at court so you remember what you have previously said.

 Helping you give your best evidence

-If you're giving evidence the judge or magistrates might decide to give you extra help.
-These Special Measures could include:
+If you're giving evidence the Judge or Magistrates might decide to give you extra help, called 'special measures'.
+These special measures could include: